Chart Color Schemes

 Stuart Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Stuart Park's residents aged 15+ have a higher proportion with university qualifications (42.2%) compared to the Northern Territory (27.3%) and Australia overall (30.4%).
-Bachelor degrees are most common at 25.2%, followed by postgraduate qualifications at 12.6% and graduate diplomas at 4.4%.
-Vocational credentials are held by 32.1% of residents, with advanced diplomas at 11.8% and certificates at 20.3%.
-Educational participation is high, with 32.0% currently enrolled in formal education, including 10.4% in tertiary, 7.5% in primary, and 6.5% in secondary education.
+Stuart Park's residents aged 15+ have a higher proportion with university qualifications at 42.2%, compared to the Northern Territory (NT) at 27.3% and Australia at 30.4%.
+This educational advantage is led by bachelor degrees at 25.2%, followed by postgraduate qualifications at 12.6% and graduate diplomas at 4.4%.
+Vocational credentials are also prominent, with 32.1% of residents holding such qualifications, including advanced diplomas at 11.8% and certificates at 20.3%.
+Educational participation is high, with 32.0% of residents currently enrolled in formal education, including 10.4% in tertiary, 7.5% in primary, and 6.5% in secondary education.

 Educational participation is notably high, with 32.0% of residents currently enrolled in formal education.
 This includes 10.4% in tertiary education, 7.5% in primary education, and 6.5% pursuing secondary education.